shinyblink/sled/README.md

 Platforms might need additional dependencies, check below.

 Your local SLED configuration is in `sledconf`, which is thus .gitignore'd by default.
+Examples are given in the Makefiles directory, check `sledconf.*`.
 It can override various settings:

 * `PROJECT`